shrijayan/Communication-Hearning-Impaired-People/Sign Language Detection/README.md

 Before we get into hand sign recognition , it is mandatory to install mediapipe .

 This model mainly works on Multi Layered Perceptron (MLP) which detects the hand gestures using the keypoints attained by the algorithm

  GIF

- This repository contains various versions in sign detection and the same have been listed below ,
+ This repository contains various versions in sign detection and the same have been listed below , A Sample program
-* Sample program
-* Hand sign recognition model(TFLite)
+  Hand sign recognition model(TFLite)
-* Finger gesture recognition model(TFLite)
+  Finger gesture recognition model(TFLite)
-* Learning data for hand sign recognition and notebook for learning
-* Learning data for finger gesture recognition and notebook for learning
+  Learning data for hand sign recognition and notebook for learning Learning data for finger gesture recognition and notebook for learning

 # Requirements
-* mediapipe 0.8.1
+  mediapipe 0.8.1
-* OpenCV 3.4.2 or Later
+  OpenCV 3.4.2 or Later
-* Tensorflow 2.3.0 or Later<br>tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
+  Tensorflow 2.3.0 or Later , tf-nightly 2.5.0.dev or later
-* scikit-learn 0.23.2 or Later (Only if you want to display the confusion matrix)
-* matplotlib 3.3.2 or Later (Only if you want to display the confusion matrix)
+  scikit-learn 0.23.2
+  matplotlib 3.3.2

 # Demo
-Here's how to run the demo using your webcam.
+Demo program using web camera
 ```bash
 python app.py
 ```

-The following options can be specified when running the demo.
+Options that can e specified while running demo,
-* --device<br>Specifying the camera device number (Default：0)
-* --width<br>Width at the time of camera capture (Default：960)
-* --height<br>Height at the time of camera capture (Default：540)
-* --use_static_image_mode<br>Whether to use static_image_mode option for MediaPipe inference (Default：Unspecified)
+* --device
+* --width
+* --height
+* --use_static_image_mode
-* --min_detection_confidence<br>
+* --min_detection_confidence
 Detection confidence threshold (Default：0.5)
 * --min_tracking_confidence<br>
 Tracking confidence threshold (Default：0.5)